Author Archives: TimL

 • The default setting of 30 in noodle.properties for DatabaseManager.DB.intranet.Connection.MaxPoolSize is already fairly high so normally this is an indication that the SQL server getting slow.

-• maintenance: rebuild the indexes
+• Maintenance: rebuild the indexes or upgrade the database

 • replace spinning storage with SSD (LVMCache supports a mix).